ModelValidationProgram/EasternOysterEnvData/notebook/LA_GI_CL_High_W.md

 ## Map:

-Lat/long for population is unknown so using lat/long of data sources.
+Lat/long for population is unknown so using lat/long of data sources which are exact.
 Erin/Dina's note: *APPROXIMATE-none provided by sampler, taken from USGS buoy 08017118 (where env data was collected)*

 https://www.google.com/maps/d/edit?mid=18h3Ke7K1dtPntCNleEkjDlioXjJ7L4mz&ll=29.675514823263715%2C-93.3485311319538&z=10